-Keystone in the municipal utility area
+Keystone in the STADTWERK area

 Urban Typology of a Columned Hall

-The idea of a semi-public basement floors is continued in the Institute of Pharmacy with the construction of the urban typology of a large columned hall.
+The idea of a semi-public basement floor is continued in the Institute of Pharmacy with the construction of the urban typology of a large columned hall.
 The centre of this large hall is an amphitheatre.
 Surrounded by glass walls, it forms the transparent heart of the building.
 The massive arches and pillars span the entire ground floor and connect the various areas of the auditorium, seminar rooms, foyer area and staircases.
 The glass walls allow all parts to merge into an open space.

 Typologically, the ground floor resembles a three-aisled “basilica”, whereby the western row of columns follows the sloping line of the old ground boundary.
 Thus resulting in the entrance hall taking on a conical shape through a series of different arches.
-The conical course of the projection to the forecourt is also created.
+Likewise, the conical course of the overhang to the forecourt is created.
 This small incline opens the strict system of the pillars and creates a formal connection to the architecture of the Paracelsus Medical University.
 This dynamic is particularly emphasized by double-high arches in the area of the staircases, which make the transition from the pedestal to the floors legible from the outside.

 As with the Paracelsus Medical University, the two main staircases are of great importance.
 In particular, the large staircase is planned as a three-dimensional communication space.
 All laboratories are located on the upper floors and determine the internal structure of the building with its functional, large corridor depths.
 Lecture and practice rooms as well as offices for scientific staff and administration complete the programme.